nautobot/nautobot/nautobot/docs/apps/migrating-jobs-from-nautobot-v1.md

 All Jobs are now imported as normal Python packages, instead of virtually imported, which means that Job file code can be shared with other Jobs or Python modules.

-!!! important
-    As a result of these changes all Git Repository top level directories must now contain an `__init__.py` file.

 #### App Provided Jobs

 The package name for Jobs provided by Nautobot Apps has not changed.